 The clip attaches to the outside of the undergarment where it is most likely to first get wet.

 What age is considered old enough to start using a bed wetting alarm?

-Generally, if someone is still wetting the bed around the age of 6 or 7 then it is time.
-Always consult a doctor.
+Generally, if someone is still wetting the bed around the age of 5 or 6 then it is time.

 Are there different types of bed wetting alarms?

 Yes, there are several different types of bed wetting alarms.
 A simple internet search will provide you with several examples.
 Most people find the arm-strap type convenient and noninvasive.